konflux-ci/multi-version-konflux-stage-sample/STAGE-TEST.md

 6. Create a PR for the v1.0.0 branch to update the CEL expressions for the files in the branch.
 7. Ensure that the Konflux pipelines are running for the new PR.
+8. Create a test report with results and post it as a Gist.

 Warning - before you begin
 --------------------------